← Blog

 Human annotators classify failures using a structured taxonomy, which covers 12 distinct error types spanning three core categories:

-• Tool execution faults (wrong tool selection, invalid arguments, improper sequencing)
+Tool execution faults: wrong tool selection, invalid arguments, improper sequencing

-• Data grounding issues (misreading returned data, mixing entities, missing required fields)
+Data grounding issues: misreading returned data, mixing entities, missing required fields

-• Reasoning failures (lost constraints across multi-step plans, incorrect policy application, domain knowledge gaps).
+Reasoning failures: lost constraints across multi-step plans, incorrect policy application, domain knowledge gaps

 Instead of a single pass or fail score, teams can see where the breakdown happened and whether the agent chose the wrong tool, misinterpreted the data it retrieved, or lost track of constraints across multiple steps.
+This approach shares principles with how we evaluate AI agent performance more broadly, but applies them specifically to MCP tool-calling trajectories.

-Instead of seeing the performance fall without context, they start to see consistent patterns show up across runs.
+Instead of seeing the performance fall without context, teams start to see consistent patterns show up across runs.
 Some models break down when tasks require tool sequencing.
 Others retrieve the right information but misinterpret it once it’s returned.
 In some cases, the execution looks correct until a policy boundary is crossed late in the workflow.

 Having this kind of visibility makes evaluation actionable by showing which capability is missing at a given point in time.
 It turns evaluation into a practical input for improving agent behavior rather than a passive measurement exercise.

-A specific example: The manufacturing workflow
+A specific example: the manufacturing workflow

 To see the difference in practice, consider an internal manufacturing agent designed to support operations teams.
 A user asks the agent to check whether a delayed production order requires escalation under company policy.